|Funding Category||Applications Due||Awards|

 • Have you checked out the State Department warning for your country?

-• Have you filled out the travel insurance forms, completed the required modules, and obtained a copy of your insurance card (provided electronically once process is complete)?
+•For the OIA requirements: Have you filled out the travel insurance forms and purchased travel health insurance, completed the required modules and quizzes on Sakai, signed and submitted the Code of Conduct form online, registered your trip in the UNC Global Travel Registry, and obtained a copy of your insurance card (provided electronically once process is complete)?

 • If you are doing research, have you started the IRB process?